satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 - If you need to support platform-specific extensions, don't use `.js` extension for imports to avoid breaking platform-specific resolution.
 - Use named exports instead of default exports to avoid inconsistent output between ESM and CommonJS builds when compiling with TypeScript or Babel.
 - Be mindful of the order of conditions in the `exports` field and use the most specific conditions first.
+- Consider using [tool-specific conditions](#tool-specific-conditions) with [custom conditions in TypeScript](#custom-conditions) instead of a classic dual module setup to avoid dual package hazard.
 - Use tools like `tshy` or `react-native-builder-bob` to simplify the build process instead of maintaining it manually.

 A typical `package.json` for such a setup would look like this: